h2oai/h2o-3/h2o-docs/src/product/data-science/rulefit.rst

 		- and the response is **Enum** with cardinality > 2, then the family is automatically determined as **multinomial**.
 		- and the response is numeric (**Real** or **Int**), then the family is automatically determined as **gaussian**.

+- **remove_duplicates**: Specify whether to remove rules which are identical to an earlier rule.
+Defaults to true.

 Interpreting a RuleFit Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~